 Fishy smells are a turnoff to anyone — and for a good reason.
 Those odors are a sign that seafood no longer is fresh.
 Fish should smell briny, like the sea.
 Because seafood spoils more quickly than meat, make sure to eat it within two days of purchase.
 It should be cooked thoroughly to an internal temperature of 145 °F, or until it becomes opaque and flakes easily with a fork.

 When kids are able to catch their own fish, and it's legal and safe to eat, they'll be proud and may be more motivated to prepare and eat it.
 Be sure to check local fish advisories before eating any type of fish that is caught by family or friends.
 If no fish advisory is available, the FDA and EPA advise limiting consumption of self-caught fish and eating no other fish that week.
 If a fishing trip isn’t easy where you live, try a family outing to your local fish counter and let everyone pick their own single-serve portion of their favorite fresh fish in season.

 Try a New Spin on Familiar Foods

 Homemade fish sticks are easy to make and may be more tasty and nutritious than packaged options.
 Dip strips of cod or salmon into egg whites, coat with whole-wheat breadcrumbs, bake and serve with honey mustard sauce.
 Or dish up kid-friendly fish tacos or a salad of canned fish with pasta, frozen vegetables and light Italian dressing.
-Sprinkle tilapia filets with garlic and chili powder and grill or bake.
+Sprinkle tilapia fillets with garlic and chili powder and grill or bake.
 Then, serve them in corn or whole-wheat tortillas with sautéed peppers, onions and guacamole – and watch them disappear!